apache/doris-website/versioned_docs/version-3.0/compute-storage-decoupled/compilation-and-deployment.md

 Replace `host:port` with the actual address and editlog port of the FE node.
 More information refer to [ADD FOLLOWER](../sql-manual/sql-statements/Cluster-Management-Statements/ALTER-SYSTEM-ADD-FOLLOWER.md) and [ADD OBSERVER](../sql-manual/sql-statements/Cluster-Management-Statements/ALTER-SYSTEM-ADD-OBSERVER.md).

-Please ensure that the total number of Frontend (FE) nodes in the FOLLOWER role, including the first FE, remains an odd number.
+For production environment, please ensure that the total number of Frontend (FE) nodes in the FOLLOWER role, including the first FE, remains an odd number.
 In general, three FOLLOWERS are sufficient.
 Frontend nodes in the OBSERVER role can be any number.

 ### 5.4 Add BE Nodes